wilbarnes/substrate-lending-parachain/README.md

 `$ ./target/release/lending --dev`

+With the dev chain now running, navigate to: `https://polkadot.js.org/apps/`

+Inside the 'Settings' tab, select 'Local Node (127.0.0.1:9944)' as the endpoint, then Save & Reload.

+## Depositing & Borrowing

+- Navigate to the 'Extrinsics' tab.

+- Find 'submit the following extrinsic' and adjust the runtime module to 'lending' and the method to 'deposit(deposit_value)' or 'borrow(borrow_value).'

+- Set deposit_value to a value of your choice (note that our demo accounts are only outfit with 1,000,000 units of currency each), though it is suggested you use kilo as the unit of value.

+- Submit Transaction.

+The account that submitted the extrinsic will now be accruing interest on a per-block basis.

 **TODO**: Implement treasury runtime, allowing a pot to be set that multiple liquidity providers can interact with (allow folks to pool currency).

 A user cannot: